mamaniaharsh7/Deep-Learning-Vision/vit-based-video-captioning-multi-attention/README.md

 (30, vocab_size)

-Softmax is applied internally during cross-entropy loss computation.
+Softmax is applied internally when computing cross-entropy loss.

+---

-Loss Function
+# Loss Function

 The model uses a multi-component loss:

 Total Loss = CE + 0.1 * Rep + 0.1 * Cov − 0.05 * Div

-1. Cross Entropy Loss
+### Cross Entropy Loss

 Standard next-token prediction loss.

-Ignores <PAD> tokens
+- Ignores `<PAD>` tokens

-Drives grammatical correctness
+- Ensures grammatical correctness

-2. Repetition Penalty
+### Repetition Penalty

-Measures similarity between predicted token distributions across nearby timesteps.
+Measures similarity between token distributions across nearby timesteps.

-High similarity is penalized.
+High similarity is penalized to reduce repeated phrases and prevent mode collapse.

-Goal:

-Reduce repeated phrases

-Avoid mode collapse

-3. Coverage Loss
+### Coverage Loss

-Aggregates attention across all frames.
+Aggregates attention across frames.

-If certain frames receive low cumulative attention, a penalty is applied.
+If some frames receive very little attention, a penalty is applied.

-Goal:

-Encourage the model to use information from the entire video clip
+This encourages the model to use information from the entire clip.

-4. Diversity Loss
+### Diversity Loss

 Computes cosine similarity between attention heads.

-If heads focus on identical patterns:

-Apply penalty

-Goal:
+If multiple heads attend to the same patterns, a penalty is applied.

-Encourage attention head specialization
+This encourages attention head specialization.

+---

-Training Strategy
+# Training Strategy

 Optimizer: